industriousparadigm/flixme-test-drive/README.md

 - Redux for state management

 MongoDB would be more efficient, because the SQL/serializing format caused slowdowns when trying to fetch a user's rated movies, or a user's friends and their respective movies.
-GraphQL would help keep the app fast when fetching dozens of movies without needing to query their 20 or so fields.
+GraphQL would help keep the app lean when fetching dozens of movies without needing to query their 20 or so fields.

 And then of course add functionalities, like better user authentication, friend requests + acceptance, filters, displaying full lists of a user's rated movies, etc.